ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

-As shown in Figure [1.2](#fig:ch06-fig03){reference="fig:ch06-fig03" reference-type="ref"}, the *k*-fold ensemble approach trains each of the *k* models on the respective *k* â€" 1 training folds in each round.
+As shown in Figure [1.2](#fig:ch06-fig03){reference="fig:ch06-fig03" reference-type="ref"}, the *k*-fold ensemble approach trains each of the *k* models on the respective *k* "" 1 training folds in each round.
 After evaluating the models on the validation folds, we can combine them into a majority vote classifier or build an ensemble using stacking, a technique that combines multiple classification or regression models via